cloudwego/cloudwego.github.io/content/en/docs/hertz/getting-started/_index.md

 First, you need to install the commend tool hz which is used in this chapter
 1. Confirm the `GOPATH` environment has been defined correctly (For example `export GOPATH=~/go`) and the `$GOPATH/bin` has been added to `PATH` environment (For example `export PATH=$GOPATH/bin:$PATH`);
-Attention, do not set a directory in which you have no read and write permission as `GOPATH`.
+Attention, do not set `GOPATH` to a directory that the current user does not have read/write access to.
 2. Install hz: `go install github.com/cloudwego/hertz/cmd/hz@latest`

 For more information on how to use hz, please refer to: [hz](https://www.cloudwego.io/zh/docs/hertz/tutorials/toolkit/toolkit/)